lejund576/blog-stphnbkr/content/_index.md

 layout = "archive"
 +++

-Hello, I’m Steve.
-Welcome to my personal website, the content here will predominantly be networking related.
+The content found here will predominantly be, but not limited to, the world of network engineering across various vendors.

-The five most recent blog posts can be found below, alternatively, there is a search function on the tags page.
+My most recent blog posts can be found below; alternatively, there is a search function available on the menu bar top right.
+If you're unsure what to search, all posts will use tags to group related content.
+A complete list of the tags can also be found on the search page.